Know Your Rights: My Right to Education

 Yes.
 All children and young people in Ireland have the right to education.
 This right is protected under the Irish Constitution.
 In addition, the Education Act 1998 requires the Government to make sure that everyone living in the State is guaranteed “a level and quality of education appropriate to meeting the needs and abilities of that person”.
 The Government must make sure that you receive a certain standard of education.
 This right is generally defined as covering primary and second-level education.

-Early childhood care and education
+Early childhood care and education for parents and guardians

 When is my child eligible for free early childhood education?

 Young children are entitled to one year of free pre-school care and education.
 This is called the Early Childhood Care and Education (ECCE) Scheme.
 Children are eligible for this if they are aged between 3 years 2 months and 4 years 7 months on 1 September of the relevant year.
 The ECCE scheme is available to all children for three hours a day during term times in the year before a child starts primary school.
 The Government pays for this scheme.